ChangeGamer

 Granite Guardian (IBM, open-weight) — safety models fine-tuned from IBM Granite.
 Latest: Granite Guardian 4.1 8B (April 2026), which adds improved bring-your-own-criteria (BYOC) support for custom judging criteria beyond pre-baked safety and hallucination detectors.
 Model card: huggingface.co/ibm-granite/granite-guardian-4.1-8b.

-Lakera Guard (Cisco/Lakera, vendor/SaaS) — real-time API for detecting prompt injection, jailbreaks, and data leakage; claims sub-50 ms latency.
-Lakera was acquired by Cisco in May 2025; now part of the Cisco AI Defense portfolio.
+Lakera Guard (Check Point/Lakera, vendor/SaaS) — real-time API for detecting prompt injection, jailbreaks, and data leakage; claims sub-50 ms latency.
+Lakera was acquired by Check Point Software Technologies (announced September 2025, completed November 2025); now part of Check Point's AI security platform.
 Docs: docs.lakera.ai/guard.

 Practical guidance